CONCEPT ANALYSIS

 The Life Support Infrastructure Contribution โ€” nobody calls it that โ€” covers CO2 scrubbing, oxygen regeneration, humidity control, temperature regulation, pressure maintenance, and the forty-seven secondary systems that keep a sealed habitat from becoming a tomb.
 Approximately ยข15 per person per day.
 Collected without exception.
 The joint committee that administers it is the only genuinely cooperative entity in orbital governance, which says less about the committee's virtue than about what happens when the alternative is collective asphyxiation.

 "Even Nexus pays the Breathing Tax" is an orbital idiom meaning some costs can't be avoided.
-It surfaces during negotiations, territorial disputes, and the specific category of Highport argument that ends with someone pointing at the life support readout and saying: "Vacuum doesn't care about your org chart."
+It surfaces during negotiations, territorial disputes, and the specific category of argument that ends with someone pointing at the life support readout and saying: "Vacuum doesn't care about your org chart."

 Nobody has ever been denied atmosphere.
 The possibility is sufficient.